-Discover How Much Does a Weekend in Paris Cost
+How Much Does a Weekend in Paris Cost: 5 Unique Top Tips

 I did the same thing with metro/train transportation.
-At my closest RER station, Neuilly Porte Maillot, I bought the 10 tickets booklet to move around the city for 14.50€.
+At my closest RER station, Neuilly Porte Maillot, I bought the 10-ticket booklet to move around the city for 14.50€.
 This allows you to use trains, metros, and buses in Paris.

 Another option you might have to save a lot on your weekend in Paris is getting a Paris Visite travel pass.